patosai/tree-multiselect.js/README.md

   5. The mettle of your code shall tested in the Battles of QUnit.
 Shall the dragon be slain and the damsel rescued, from the ashes will rise a green trophy, emblazoned on it the shield of `OK`, a legendary paladin enshrined in the kingdom halls.
   6. But that probably won't happen.
 If not, the Architect will fire up another simulation and you shall patch your hero's weaknesses.

+### FAQ
+`Help!
+The first element is selected when I create the tree.
+How do I make the first element not selected?` You didn't set the `multiple` attribute on your `select`.
+This is a property of single-option select nodes - the first option is selected.

+`How do I dynamically change ___?`
+Not supported... yet.

 ### License
 MIT licensed.